 The overhead recovery rate calculator spreadsheet is available for download in Excel format by following the link below.

 The overhead recovery rate calculator is one of many financial calculators used in bookkeeping and accounting, discover another at the links below.

-- Present Value of a Lump Sum Calculator
+- Future Value of an Annuity Calculator

 Users use this overhead absorption calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a cost recovery calculator that you might use when considering how to determine product overhead absorption.
 It is purely illustrative.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
 If you do spot a mistake in this manufacturing overhead recovery rate calculator, please let us know and we will try to fix it.